dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/tumbling99.png)

 Lines 67-70 parse and tokenize the JSON into a tuple of (StockSymbol, 1.0).
-Line 71 partition the DataStream by the StockSymbol, so that each Stock Symbol is calculated individually.
+Line 71 partitions the DataStream by the StockSymbol, so that each Stock Symbol is calculated individually.
 Line 72 defines the TumblingWindow for 5 seconds.
 Line 73 sums the 1st (0-based) element of the tuple for each partition.
 Because the 1st (0-based) element of every tuple is the number 1, this is equivalent to count the # of tuples for each StockSymbol.
 Line 74 translates the output to a string of the StockSymbol concatenated by of the sum from line 73.